Estimated time to read: 3 mins.

 Nowadays, the company no longer limits itself to creating candles for religious or strictly decorative purposes, but offers a variety of product ranges, from differently sized scented candles to room sprays.
 Everything they produce, however, is reminiscent of their long standing legacy and of their intimate links to the French royalty – starting with the scents of the candles, and going forward to the imagery and packaging used.
 To celebrate their glorious past, they also create wax busts of historic figures, such as Marie Antoinette or Napoleon Bonaparte.

 According to company records, Napoleon seems to have been quite a significant patron of Cire Trudon.
-It is said he only gave one gift to his newly born son, and that was a Cire Trudon pillar candle which was personalized to feature a portrait of the Emperor engraved in gold.
+It is said he only gave one gift to his newly born son, and that was a Cire Trudon pillar candle which was personalised to feature a portrait of the Emperor engraved in gold.
 To this day, the company still finds inspiration in this story, and produces an entire collection of pillar candles with cameos, baring tribute to various personalities.
 Thus any client can symbolically own a piece of history, and with it, further a fascinating tradition.

 There are many conclusions you can draw from the inspiring success story of Cire Trudon.
 Firstly, it goes to show that despite humble beginnings, anyone can reach universal appreciation if they set high standards and are coherent in maintaining them.
 Secondly, any industry or trade – big or small – can become an area of expertise through constant development and innovation.